This post may contain affiliate links. Please see my disclosure policy for details.

 But, when I arrived, I quickly realised that not all the trains in Sri Lanka are blue!

-The blue trains in Sri Lanka are the modern trains which run on the mountain railway from Kandy to Ella but they also have a really cool vintage red trains!
+The blue trains in Sri Lanka are the modern trains that run on the mountain railway from Kandy to Ella but they also have really cool vintage red trains!

 This one is perhaps a little cooler actually as it’s a steam train and all the carriages are old school and even the conductors wear a traditional uniform.